 We also lease a 73,000-square-foot facility (Ameriplex) in Portage, Indiana, to house additional packaging, R&D and other operations.
 As amended, this lease has a term that extends through September 30, 2022 and contains a renewal option that could extend the lease through September 30, 2026.
 Our monthly rent for this facility is currently \$45,570.

-We lease our headquarters and principal laboratory in Warren, New Jersey.
-Pursuant to various amendments in February 2011, June 2012 and May 2013, we have secured additional space to provide growth of its laboratory facilities and corporate and administrative requirements.
-In June 2018, we entered into an Amended and Restated Lease Agreement.
-This extends our lease to February 2020 and increases the space to 23,589 square feet from 16,554.
-Our monthly rent for the facility is currently \$34,115.
+We lease our headquarters and principal laboratory facility in Warren, New Jersey.
+Pursuant to various amendments in February 2011, June 2012 and May 2013, we have secured additional space to provide for the growth of its laboratory facilities and corporate and administrative requirements.
+The lease included five two-year renewal options, one of which was exercised in July 2016 to extend this lease through February 28, 2020.
+Our monthly rent for this facility is currently \$23,020.